devcpune/kaleidoscope/docs/CONTRIBUTING.md

 - **A Section titled Pre-requisites** ​ : What will need to be installed in the system in order to get your code running
 - **A Section titled User Guide** : ​ How to go about using your project from the end-user perspective
-- **A section titled Contact Details** : ​ Your contact information (Preferably GitHub profile and email address, no phone numbers please)
+- **A section titled Contact Details** : ​ Your contact information (Preferably GitHub profile and email, ⚠️ no phone numbers please)
 ### Chapter 1: Contributing to the DevC Pune repository
 <ins>Step 1: Fork **[devcpune/kaleidoscope](https://github.com/devcpune/kaleidoscope/tree/master)** repository</ins>